GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 ## Hot linking media

-Customize the Story editor for users to hotlink media with links rather than uploading files.
+Customize the Story editor for users to be able hotlink media with links rather than uploading files.

 ### `getHotlinkInfo`